 Response to a request.
-The public agency must respond to the request in writing within three business days from the date it was received.
+Effective June 29, 2021, the public agency must respond to the request in writing within five business days from the date it was received.
 If the request is denied, the response must include a statement of the specific exemption that authorizes the agency to withhold the record, and a brief explanation of how the exemption applies to the record withheld.
 KRS 61.880(1).
 The response must be issued by the official custodian or under his or her authority.
+The absence of the public agency's official records custodian does not extend the agency's response time; the agency should designate an acting custodian to ensure a timely response.

 Application to wrong agency.
-If the public agency that receives the request does not have custody or control of the requested records, the agency must notify the requester and furnish the name and location of the official custodian of the appropriate agency's public records (i.e., a request for the minutes of a school board meeting that was submitted to the fiscal court).
+If the public agency that receives the request does not have custody or control of the requested records, the agency must notify the requester and furnish the name and location of the official custodian of the appropriate agency's public records (i.e., a request for the minutes of a school board meeting that was submitted to the fiscal court must be sent by the requester to the official records custodian of the appropriate school board).
 KRS 61.872(4).

 Record not available.
-If the requested record is in active use, in storage, or not otherwise available, the public agency must notify the requester in writing and indicate a place, time, and date for inspection not to exceed three days from receipt of the request.
+If the requested record is in active use, in storage, or not otherwise available, the public agency must notify the requester in writing and indicate a place, time, and date for inspection not to exceed five days from receipt of the request.
 KRS 61.872(5).
-If the record cannot be produced within three days, the agency must notify the requester in writing and provide a detailed explanation of the cause for the delay.
+If the record cannot be produced within five days, the agency must notify the requester in writing and provide a detailed explanation of the cause for the delay.
 The agency must also state the earliest date on which the record will be available.